 Death Mark is bloody fantastic!
 I was given the game for review and within three days I had received the platinum.
 It’s not a short game, I clocked in at over 35 hours in order to get the platinum, but I was hooked by the whole story, atmosphere and sheer craziness of it.
 The game itself is like a visual novel crossed with an adventure game.
 You move around, from scene to scene, with the D-Pad or Right Stick whilst using your on-screen map as a visual indication of where you’re going.
 Once you’re on a screen, you can use the Left Stick to wave around your flashlight and discover interaction points such as objects to look at or doors to open.
 As this is a spooky game, you’ll occasionally also see ghosts and creatures as you wave around your torch, especially in the forest.

 You can examine anything which you spot in the world with an interaction marker, with some items allowing you to go a step further and use an item on them in order to obtain things, unlock them, or just use an item to solve a puzzle.
-Each of the chapters will see you travelling between the mansion (your home-base) and another location which is relevant to the case/chapter you’re on.
+Each of the chapters will see you travelling between the mansion (your home-base) and another location that is relevant to the case/chapter you’re on.
 You’ll see yourself venture to a few varied locations throughout your gameplay such as the forest, a school, a bunker and even a seedy hotel.
 Each one has it’s own eerie ambient sounds, creepy visuals, demonic presences, and horrific history.
 The venues themselves aren’t massive but they hold a lot of content in their small areas, as well as a lot of character and spooky charm.

 Throughout Death Mark, you’ll meet up with a number of people who also bear the mark of a spirit on their person.
 Just like the wise old man said in Zelda, it’s dangerous to go alone – as such, you can take one person with you as you explore each of the venues for clues and information on who and where the spirit is.
 This is where the puzzle elements of Death Mark comes in as you sometimes have to go back and forth to the mansion in order to swap out for different characters to accompany you.
 For example, you may need a lighter person to lift up and grab something that’s too high up for you, or you may need someone who can read the language of foreign documents.
 The game never hints who you need or what you should do, it leaves all of that to you as there are multiple ways to do various things.